oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 Remember:
 -  You do not have to win, just make a full submission (like this one)
--  This competition has several rounds, you can always improve your submission in the next edition.
+-  This competition has several rounds, you can always make improvements for the next edition.

 A few remarks:
 - The code presented here is repetitive and does not benefit from neither Python's nor Pandas methods.